-a1-cbiss were approached by a trusted global food brand with a pizza production plant in Leyland UK to provide a low-cost gas monitoring solution for on-site Carbon Dioxide (CO2) trials.
+a1-cbiss were approached by a trusted global food brand with a pizza production plant in Leyland, UK.
+The aim was to provide a low-cost gas monitoring solution for on-site Carbon Dioxide (CO2) trials.

-The CO2 gas monitor was to be used during the dough proofing process to identify any potential CO2 dangers for both the plant and personnel in the immediate area.
+The CO2 gas monitor was to be used during the dough proofing process to identify any potential CO2 dangers.
+The move would protect both the plant and personnel in the immediate area.

-The factory is responsible for maintaining safety standards and therefore, numerous measures are taken to identify potential risks during the production process.
+The factory takes responsibilty for maintaining safety standards.
+Numerous measures are taken to identify potential risks during the production process.

 As part of the process, yeast is used to ferment the dough and maintain the freshness of the pizza dough.